Printer Offline Fix is needed when Windows shows your printer as offline even though the printer is turned on.

 Why does my printer keep going offline?

-Can Wi-Fi issues cause printer offline error?
+Can WiFi issues cause printer offline errors?

-Is printer offline issue serious?
+Is printer offline a serious problem?